catamphetamine/webpack-isomorphic-tools/README.md

 // (you may also prefer to use a Webpack DefinePlugin variable) .development(process.env.NODE_ENV === 'development')
 // initializes a server-side instance of webpack-isomorphic-tools
-// (the first parameter is the base path for your project) .server(project_base_path, function()
+// (the first parameter is the base path for your project
+//  and is equal to the "context" parameter of you Webpack configuration) .server(project_base_path, function()
 {
   // webpack-isomorphic-tools is all set now.